310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora v2 %}
-            At first, I thought, "is it really okay for things to be this lax with the host…?"
+            At first, I thought, "Is it really okay for things to be this lax with the host…?"

-            But their ability to change the atmosphere of the room in a flash was incredible.
+            But their ability to change the atmosphere of the room in a flash is incredible.
 I can really learn a lot from people who've been in the show biz for a long time.
 			{% endbubble %}
         </div>
     </div>